kemerald25/Mini-App-Builder/README.md

 - OnchainKit components for wallet/transactions
 - Clear CTAs, smooth onboarding
 - Social sharing built-in
+- Use system fonts (Base App CSP compliant)

 ### Manifest
 - Complete all required fields
 - Use high-quality images (1024x1024px icon, no transparency)
 - Set appropriate category and tags
 - Include webhook URL if needed

+### Content Security Policy (CSP)
+- Base App enforces strict CSP policies
+- Generated apps use system fonts (no external font loading)
+- All assets should be hosted on your domain
+- See [CSP_FIXES.md](./CSP_FIXES.md) for more details

 ## Deployment